 Toffler said employees could be moved from the town hall basement into the first floor of the former police station.
 She also suggested cleaning the basement and making it available to community groups for events.

-The town hall and police station project remains only a concept, Hameeduddin stressed.
+The remains only a concept, Hameeduddin stressed.